HiPERCAM/hipercam/docs/reduction.rst

 Defocussing is often used in exoplanet work.
 Defocussed images are not well fit by gaussian of moffat profiles.
 In this case you should hold the FWHM fixed and use a large FWHM, comparable to the width of the image.
 Experiment for best results.
-Probably rais the threshold for bad data rejection as well.
-The idea is simply to get a sort of weighted centroid.
+Probably raise the threshold for bad data rejection as well.
+The idea is simply to get a sort of weighted centroid, and there is no point trying to fit the profile.

 Linked apertures
 ----------------